ytyulkinaxway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 The format of API Manager data stored in Cassandra is the same regardless of whether a YAML configuration or an XML federated configuration is deployed.
 {{< /alert >}}

-## Encrypt or change the passphrase of YAML configuration that contains API Manager configuration

-When the default factory API Manager configuration is included in the YAML configuration it cannot be encrypted or re-encrypted.
-This issue occurs because some fields in the factory configuration do not adhere to the cardinality defined in the Entity Store model.

-This issue occurs when the `encrypt` or `change-passphrase` options are used in the `yamles` CLI tool, or when the group passphrase is changed through the `managedomain --change_passphrase` command.

-To workaround this, add values or a `/null` value, for the missing fields.

 ## Node Manager

 YAML configuration for Node manager is not supported.